BestTimesToVisit.com Logo

 nature

 Embark on an unforgettable trek to the highest peak in mainland Spain, Mulhacén.
-Witnessing the sunrise paint the Sierra Nevada range in hues of orange and pink is a truly spiritual experience, offering unparalleled panoramic views stretching towards Africa on a clear day.
-Pack warm layers, as mountain mornings are crisp even in summer.
+Witnessing the sunrise paint the Sierra Nevada range in hues of orange and pink from this vantage point is a truly spiritual experience.
+Be prepared for cool temperatures even in summer and bring layers.

 Best time: Jun-Sep